kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 # Hand Gestures and Finger Counting
 This is a project made with Python and OpenCV library.
 Below there are some instructions and information about the most significant parts of this project.
-For a better and visual understanding of this project and it's concepts, watch the video : [Hand-Gesures_Finger-Counting]{}
+For a better and visual understanding of this project and it's concepts, watch the video : [Hand-Gesures_Finger-Counting]()

 ## Preparing the environment
 Define a smaller window (*test_window*) inside the main frame which will be the ROI (Region of Interest).